FrankEfese/APP-JAVA-SWING-HIBERNATE-MYSQL-MVC-ASYNC/README.md

 [![HOLA-SOY-FRAN.png](https://i.postimg.cc/1zF33sYY/HOLA-SOY-FRAN.png)](https://postimg.cc/LqHpyKSz)

 <h4 align="center">An application for a management agency, developed using the Java language.
 This application utilizes Java Swing for the development of the interface, and Hibernate as the framework for interacting with the MySQL database.
-The application follows the Model-View-Controller architecture.</h4>
+The application follows the Model-View-Controller architecture and supports asynchronous operations using CompletableFuture, enhancing performance and responsiveness by handling database interactions and other background tasks without blocking the user interface.</h4>

 <br>